Blue-Pilkinton-Ching/nzgda-website-frontend/README.md

 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

-All react components and important code is stored inside src/app

 ## Learn More

 To learn more about Next.js, take a look at the following resources: